microsoft/MixedRealityToolkit-Unity/Documentation/InputSystem/HandTracking.md

 Hand mesh display can have a noticeable performance impact, for this reason it can be disabled entirely by unchecking **Enable Hand Mesh Visualization** option.

+## Hand Visualization Settings

+The hand mesh and hand joint visualizations can be turned off or on via the *Hand Mesh Visualization Modes* setting and *Hand Joint Visualization Modes* respectively.
+These settings are application-mode specific, meaning it is possible to turn on some features while in editor (to see joints with in-editor simulation, for example) while having the same features turned off when deployed to device (in player builds).

+Note that it's generally recommended to have hand joint visualization turned on in editor (so that in-editor simulation will show where the hand joints are), and to have both hand joint visualization and hand mesh visualization turned off in player (because they incur a performance hit).

 ## Scripting

 Position and rotation can be requested from the input system for each individual hand joint as a [`MixedRealityPose`](xref:Microsoft.MixedReality.Toolkit.Utilities.MixedRealityPose).